g33kidd/g33kidd.com-archive/README.md

 ## Getting Started
 You might want to install elixir, phoenix, and webpack if you want.
 You should have Node and npm installed.

-Just run `npm install && mix deps.get && `
+Just run `npm install && mix deps.get && mix deps.compile`

+Create a default user `mix run priv/repo/seeds.ex`

+Run the server `mix phoenix.server`

+You should be able to access the admin interface at `localhost:4000/admin/`

+And the main site at `localhost:4000/`

 ## Deployment
 Noyhing here yet, but there will be soon.